aartemiou/gnoelixiai-langchain-msdocs-mcp-client/README.md

 # LangChain + MCP Client for Microsoft Learn Docs MCP Server | Demo Implementation
-A demo LangChain client in Python that connects to the Microsoft Docs MCP Server to perform real-time doc queries.
+A demo LangChain client in Python that connects to the Microsoft Learn Docs MCP Server to perform real-time doc queries.

 ## Prerequisites
 Install required libraries with: